Fufu: Names

-African fufu
+In Africa

-Before the Portuguese traders introduced cassava to Africa from Brazil in the 16th century, fufu was mainly made from cocoyam, plantain and yams.
-The traditional method of eating fufu is to pinch some of the fufu off in one's right hand fingers and form it into an easily ingested round ball.
+Before the Portuguese traders introduced cassava to Africa from Brazil in the 16th century, fufu was mainly made from cocoyam, plantain, and yams.
+The traditional method of eating fufu is to pinch some of the fufu off in one's right-hand fingers and form it into an easily ingested round ball.
 The ball is then dipped in the soup before being eaten.

+Angola

+In Angola, fufu is served as part of the national dish but is called fungi/fungee and is made using cornmeal and okra.

-Fufu made in Cote d'Ivoire
+In Cote d'Ivoire

-In Côte d'Ivoire, the word “foutou” is also used.
-Ivorian “foufou” is specifically sweet mashed plantains, whereas the “foutou” is a stronger, heavier paste made of various staple foods such as yam, cassava, plantains, taro or a mix of any of those.
+In Côte d'Ivoire, the word foutou is also used.
+Ivorian foufou is specifically mashed sweet plantains, whereas foutou is a stronger, heavier paste made of various staple foods such as yam, cassava, plantains, taro or a mix of any of those.

+In Cameroon

-In the French-speaking regions of Cameroon, it is called “couscous” (not to be confused with the North African dish couscous).
+In the French-speaking regions of Cameroon, it is called "couscous" (not to be confused with the North African dish couscous).